 B2C businesses typically focus on marketing their products or services to a specific target audience, which helps them to build brand loyalty and increase sales.
-These businesses also tend to offer a wide range of products or services to cater to the diverse needs of their customers.
-The success of a B2C business depends on its ability to understand the needs and preferences of its target audience and provide them with high-quality products or services that meet their expectations.
+These businesses also offer a wide range of products or services to cater to the diverse needs of their customers.

-What is Business-to-Consumer (B2C)?
+What is Business-to-consumer (B2C)?

 B2C transactions occur in various forms, including online shopping, retail stores, and direct mail marketing.
 The rise of e-commerce platforms has made it easier for businesses to sell their products directly to consumers, allowing for a more personalized and efficient shopping experience.